Why Toronto must ban Gas Leaf Blowers (GLBs)

 Air Pollution Is a Silent Killer

-Air pollution is one of the leading environmental threats to human health worldwide.
+Air Pollution is one of the leading environmental threats to human health worldwide.
 Decades of scientific research confirm that even short-term exposure can increase the risk of heart disease, stroke, asthma, and lung cancer.
 Just like smoking, the damage may not be felt immediately, but it builds silently over time.

 Children, older adults, and people with existing health issues are especially vulnerable.
 Yet exposure affects everyone—and reducing it can lead to significant improvements in public health outcomes.